irinadel/Db2whc/interfaces.md

 ## REST API
 {: #int_api}

-With {{site.data.keyword.dashdblong}} service plans, you can do tasks that are related to file management, loading data, and resource scaling using the database management [REST API]( https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-con_rest_api)
+With Db2 Warehouse on Cloud service plans, you can do tasks that are related to file management, loading data, and resource scaling using the database management [REST API]( https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-con_rest_api)

 ## Connect applications or your favorite tools from your local computer
 {: #connect_apps}